jmacdotorg/whim/README.md

 ## Displaying webmentions

-Besides listening for incoming webmentions, the `listen` command also sets up an HTTP endpont at `/display_wms`.
-It accepts GET requests that contain one query-string argument, `url`.
+Besides listening for incoming webmentions, the `listen` command also sets up HTTP endpoints at `/display_wms` and `/summarize_wms`.
+They accept GET requests that contain one query-string argument, `url`.
 Whim will fetch and display, as HTML, all verified webmentions whose source matches the given URL.

 For example: